dcigic92/pp1-el-nido-tours/README.md

 ### Main content
 - consists of 4 sections (different tour options).
-- every section has 2 buttons one with link to the about page and second with link to the booking page.
+- each section has a photo taken on our tour, list of attractions and 2 buttons one with a link to the about page and second with a link to the booking page.
-- it's fully responsive and changing structure few times depending on screen size.
+- it's fully responsive and changing structure few times depending on the screen size.

 Large screens main content
 ![Main content on large screens](assets/images/readme/main-content-large.jpg)